An American RealTime/Captioning Services, LLC

 She was a presenter at the Extreme Weekend in Las Vegas for one-time gathering of user groups, Eclipse, TAACT, The Association for Advancement of CAT technology with Stenograph’s STAR and XEC.
 Monette’s seminar was “Big D, Little d, OD, HOH – Hike.”

 Monette has been a guest speaker to Texas Court Reporters Annual Student Convention; Texas AOAC, Auditory Oral Action Committee; Sunshine Cottage -an oral/deaf school for children- on parent/children education for CART technology; served on Ghostwriters Committee and Ethics/CART committee and was a speaker during the 3rd TCRA, Texas Court Reporters Association, CART seminar.
-She has provided CART to a large screen for SA SHHH, San Antonio Self-Help For Hard of Hearing; NHHH, National Self-Help For Hard of Hearing; San Antonio DAW, Deaf Awareness Week, Group, and numerous events.
+She has provided CART to a large screen for SA SHHH, San Antonio Self-Help For Hard of Hearing; NHHH, National Self-Help For Hard of Hearing (now HLA, Hearing Loss Association); San Antonio DAW, Deaf Awareness Week, Group, and numerous events.

 She has been a guest speaker and panel member with many National Court Reporters Association, NCRA, conventions, multiple national student court reporting conventions, and national court reporting teaching conventions.